prod-feng/SGE-QRSH-Wraper/README.md

 qrsh -V -pty y -q gpu.q $SHELL
 ````

-If your sconf set rsh_daemon and rsh_command to use ssh, then you can set rsh_command with "-t" option, to be:
+If your sconf set rsh_daemon and rsh_command to use ssh, then you can set rsh_command with "-t" option, to force the
+pseudo-terminal allocation:

 ````text
 rsh_command                  /usr/bin/ssh -t
 ````